ibm-cloud-docs/database-tools/changing-mysql-data-directory-within-unix-environment.md

 User {{site.data.keyword.mysql}} needs to have full permission (rwx) to the database folders and read/write permission to the log, bin, data, index, and form files.

 Typically, database folders have a permission of 700 (drwx------) and be under ownership of mysql:mysql while in a shared hosting environment.
-The permission can be more liberally configurated with 755 (drwxr-xr-x) in a dedicated environment.
+The permission can be more liberally configured with 755 (drwxr-xr-x) in a dedicated environment.

 7. Update your '/etc/my.cnf' configuration file to point it to the new data directory.